Gyoshi/PhoA-SaveStates/README.md

 - Pause/Inv menu
 - Cutscene/dialogue progress

+## Installation
+Requires (Unity Mod Manager)[https://www.nexusmods.com/site/mods/21/].
+You just need the `PhoA-SaveStates.zip` file, and then follow the mod installation instructions for Unity Mod Manager.

 ## Known Issues
 - Currently does not work from the title screen or main menu.
 First load into a save file before quickloading to avoid bugging the game out.
 - Quickloading will fail if you do it during a level transition, but you can just quickload again.